wolfgangw/backports/README.md

 # Thank you

 Thanks to Julik for his Timecode library (https://github.com/guerilla-di/timecode).
-Thanks to all the awesome people who tested, provided test materials, discussed and contributed. `dcp_inspect` wouldn't be a thing without you.
+Thanks to all the awesome people who test, provide test materials, discuss and contribute. `dcp_inspect` wouldn't be a thing without you.

 Runs on linux, macOS and windows (WSL) boxes.